Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Improving methods 2:

-We tabulated the minimal values of $c_m$ (taking $\alpha=0.05$) for some values of $m$ in Table \ref{tab cm}.
-Note that $c_m \leq c$ for all $m$, since $l_{i\mathbin{:}m}$ is monotone in $c_m$ and thelocal test with $c_m=c$ is valid by the results of \cite{Katsevich2018}, so the new local test uniformly improves the old one.
-We note that with these choices of $c_m$ the critical values $l_{i\mathbin{:}m}$ cannot be further increased without destroying type I error control of the local tests, so we conclude that the resulting local tests are admissible provided that the test $\mathds{1}\{\mathbf{p}_i \leq \alpha\}$ is admissible as an $\alpha$-level local test of $H_i$ for all $i$ and $\alpha$.
+We tabulated the values of $c_s$ (taking $\alpha=0.05$) for some values of $s$ in Table \ref{tab cm}.
+Note that $c_s \leq c$ for all $s$.
+Since $l_{i\mathbin{:}s}$ is monotone in $c_s$ the new local test uniformly improves the old one.
+We note that with these choices of $c_s$ the critical values $l_{i\mathbin{:}s}$ cannot be further increased without destroying type I error control of the local tests, so we conclude that the resulting local tests are admissible, provided that the test $\mathds{1}\{\mathbf{p}_i \leq \alpha\}$ is admissible as an $\alpha$-level local test of $H_i$ for all $i$ and $\alpha$.
 Assuming this, by Theorem \ref{thm admissibility} the resulting true discovery guarantee procedure is admissible.
-We note that, since $c_m$ is increasing in $m$, (\ref{eq KR improved critical}) still fulfils the conditions of Lemma \ref{thm shortcut}, so that the admissible method is still computable in quadratic time.
+We note that, since $c_s$ is increasing in $s$, (\ref{eq KR improved critical}) still fulfils the conditions of Lemma \ref{thm shortcut}, so that the admissible method is still computable using Lemma \ref{thm shortcut}.